digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/domains/ethereum.rst

 ^^^^^^^^^^^^^

-To run the demo, you will need access to a Daml Enterprise with drivers release, the :ref:`Canton docker repository <docker-instructions>`, as well as having docker, docker-compose, and Hyperledger Besu (`instructions here <https://besu.hyperledger.org/en/stable/HowTo/Get-Started/Installation-Options/Install-Binaries>`_) installed.
+To run the demo, you will need access to a Daml Enterprise release with drivers, the :ref:`Canton docker repository <docker-instructions>`, as well as having docker, docker-compose, and Hyperledger Besu (`instructions here <https://besu.hyperledger.org/en/stable/HowTo/Get-Started/Installation-Options/Install-Binaries>`_) installed.